Food Revolution Network

 Sources of B Vitamins

-Now that you know how important getting enough B vitamins is to your health, where can you find them?
-Fortunately, there are many sources of B vitamins in whole foods that you may already enjoy — or can easily incorporate into your diet.
+Now that you know how important B vitamins are to your health, where can you find them?
+Fortunately, there are many sources of B vitamins in whole foods that you may already enjoy — or can easily add to your diet.

 B Vitamin Food Sources

-You can find most B vitamins in animal products, like meat, fish, eggs, and dairy.
-But some of the best sources are plant-based and include whole grains, legumes, seeds, nuts, leafy greens, fortified foods, bananas, mushrooms, avocado, potatoes, sweet potatoes, and broccoli.
+Most B vitamins can be found in animal products, like meat, fish, eggs, and dairy, but some of the best sources are plant-based and include whole grains, legumes, seeds, nuts, leafy greens, fortified foods, bananas, mushrooms, avocado, potatoes, sweet potatoes, and broccoli.

-More specifically, below are some of the best places to find each of the 8 B-complex vitamins from plant-based foods:
+More specifically, below are some of the best places to find each of the eight B-complex vitamins from plant-based foods:

 B Vitamin Supplements

-Most of the B vitamins (other than B12) are in a variety of whole foods.
-But you may want to supplement with certain ones if you don’t think you get enough from your diet, or if you fall into a category of people who may be at higher risk for deficiencies.
+Most of the B vitamins (other than B12) can be obtained from eating a variety of whole foods.
+But you may want to supplement with certain ones if you don’t think you get enough from your diet, or if you fall into a group at higher risk of deficiencies.

 You may want to consider supplementing with folic acid — the more bioavailable synthetic form of folate — if you fall into a group that’s at higher risk for folate deficiency, like pregnant women and people with a history of chronic alcohol use.

-Vitamin B12 also deserves extra attention because it’s harder to get from plant foods.
+Vitamin B12 also deserves extra attention because it’s not readily found in plant foods.
 Still, it’s not just plant-based eaters who are at risk.
-In fact, one study conducted a while back by researchers at Tufts University found that nearly 40% of Americans (including omnivores) may be deficient in this B vitamin.
-As such, supplementation is recommended for most people, especially vegans.
-For more on B12 see our article here.)
+In fact, one study conducted in 2000 by researchers at Tufts University found that nearly 40% of Americans (including omnivores) might have been deficient in this B vitamin.
+As such, supplementation may be advisable for most people and is strongly recommended for vegans.
+For more on B12, see our article here.)

 If you choose to supplement, you’ll most often find all the B vitamins combined as a B-complex.
-Alternatively, you can get individual supplements for each of the B vitamins, but this isn’t usually necessary.
-The exceptions are if you know you’re deficient in certain ones or are wanting to maximize a specific B vitamin and not the others.
+Alternatively, you can take individual B vitamin supplements, but this isn’t usually necessary.
+The exceptions are if you know you’re deficient in certain ones or want to maximize a specific B vitamin and not the others.

 It’s also worth noting that if you choose to take a daily multivitamin with minerals, it likely contains all the B vitamins.